DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Conclusions

 \section{Conclusions}

-In this paper, we propose the first framework that \textbf{jointly trains} an extract-then-abstract model with latent extraction for long input summarization.
-We demonstrate its effectiveness by testing on the GovReport and QMSum datasets.
-Our model significantly outperforms the current state-of-the-art on both, while having the advantages of being able to process arbitrary long input, low memory cost, and interpretable generator weights.
+In this paper, we propose the first framework that jointly trains an extract-then-generate model with latent extraction.
+The first-step extraction picks out salient information from the long input, thereby extending the input length that the model can handle.
+Our novel joint training method addresses the challenge of information loss associated with the prior extract-then-generate approaches.
+Our model largely outperforms the current state-of-the-art on GovReport and QMSum, while achieving strong results on arXiv.
+Lastly, \textsc{Dyle} has the advantages of being able to process arbitrarily long input with a lower memory cost and interpretable generator weights.